MvO-Codurance/serverless-playground/print-http-headers/azure/PrintHttpHeaders/Readme.md

 ```
 When prompted, enter `yes` to confirm the deployment.

-Once complete, copy/paste the `api_gateway_base_url` output value from the console into your browser.
+Once complete, copy/paste the `function_app_url` output value from the console into your browser.

 ## To delete the application
 ```